jclark/microxml-java/docs/recovery.md

 The tokenization process starts with Init as the current tokenization mode, and the input to the tokenization process as the current input, and repeats the tokenization step until the current input is empty.
 At this point, if the current tokenization mode is one of Tag, StartAttributeValue, SingleQuoteAttributeValue or DoubleQuoteAttributeValue, then a StartTagClose abstract token is emitted.

 ### Default handling rules

+This section defines default handling rules for certain lexical tokens, which are used in the definition of various tokenization modes.

 + DATA_CHAR - emit a DataChar token
 + NAMED_CHAR_REF - if the associated string is a valid character name emit a single DataChar, otherwise emit a DataChar for each character in the NAMED_CHAR_REF